Fantasy Spring Text Effect

 * You can play around with the values if you like, especially if you are using a different font or font size.

-- Back to the original document, Right Click on the text layer, and choose Create Work Path.
+Back to the original document, right click the text layer, and choose Create Work Path.

-- Right Click on the work path, and choose Stroke Path.
+Right click the work path, and choose Stroke Path.

-- Change the “Roses” layer’s Blend Mode to Color Dodge, this will give an illusion of roses spreading all over the green “leaves”.
+Change the Roses layer’s Blend Mode to Color Dodge, this will give an illusion of roses spread all over the green leaves.

-Load the Sparkles Brush into your Brushes Preset.
-Create a new layer right below the text layer and call it “Sparkles”, and set the Foreground color to
+Load the Sparkles brush tip.
+Create a new layer right below the text layer and call it Sparkles, and set the Foreground color to